api-platform/docs/core/performance.md

 #### Max Joins

 There is a default restriction with this feature.
 We allow up to 30 joins per query.
-Beyond, an `ApiPlatform\Core\Exception\RuntimeException` exception will be thrown but this value can easily be increased with a little of configuration:
+Beyond that, an `ApiPlatform\Core\Exception\RuntimeException` exception will be thrown but this value can easily be increased with a bit of configuration:

 ```yaml
 # api/config/packages/api_platform.yaml